Welcome to Seattle Center

 Choose a language

-Seattle's French Fest: A Celebration of French-Speaking Cultures will take place on March 19, 2023: 11am-5pm at the Armory Food & Event Hall.
+Seattle's French Fest: A Celebration of French-Speaking Cultures took place on March 24, 11am-5pm at the Armory Food & Event Hall.
 The festival is part of the Seattle Center Festál series.
+It is free and open to the public.
+More information to come.

 Seattle Center Festál is a year-round series of 24 free cultural festivals, produced in partnership with community organizations.
 In 2022, Festál celebrated 25 years of stories and traditions, ushering in a new era of hybrid programming.
 Learn more about Festál and subscribe to the newsletter for updates.